apache/flink/docs/libs/gelly_guide.md

 ### PageRank

 #### Overview
-An implementation of a simple [PageRank algorithm](https://en.wikipedia.org/wiki/PageRank), using [vertex-centric iterations](#vertex-centric-iterations).
+An implementation of a simple [PageRank algorithm](https://en.wikipedia.org/wiki/PageRank), using [scatter-gather iterations](#scatter-gather-iterations).
 PageRank is an algorithm that was first used to rank web search engine results.
 Today, the algorithm and many variations, are used in various graph application domains.
 The idea of PageRank is that important or relevant pages tend to link to other important pages.

 #### Details